IDRichardson/practice-repo/README.md

 # Practice

-Learning GitHub, so this is practice
+Learning GitHub.
+This is practice.